pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 Such fallback from DELEG to NS would invalidate security guarantees of DELEG protocol.

 If no DELEG record exists at a given delegation point, DELEG-aware resolvers MUST use NS records as specified by {{!RFC1034}}.
+See {{dnssec-validators}} for more information about protection from downgrade attacks.

 ### Parent-side types, QTYPE=DELEG

 Record types defined as authoritative on the parent side of zone cut (currently DS and DELEG types) retain the same special handling as described in Section 2.6  of {{!RFC4035}}.

-Legacy resolvers can get different types of answers for QTYPE=DELEG queries based on the configuration of the server, such as whether it is DELEG-aware and whether it also is authoritative for subdomains.
+DELEG-unaware resolvers can get different types of answers for QTYPE=DELEG queries based on the configuration of the server, such as whether it is DELEG-aware and whether it also is authoritative for subdomains.

 ### Algorithm for "Finding the Best Servers to Ask" {#finding-best}

 This document updates instructions for finding the best servers to ask.
 That information currently is covered in Section 5.3.3 of {{!RFC1034}} and Section 3.4.1 of {{!RFC6672}} with the text "2.
 Find the best servers to ask."
-Section 3.1.4.1 of {{!RFC4035}} should have explicitly updated Section 5.3.3 of {{!RFC1034}} for the DS RRtype, but failed to do so; this was remedied by {{RFC6672}}.
+Section 3.1.4.1 of {{!RFC4035}} should have explicitly updated Section 5.3.3 of {{!RFC1034}} for the DS RRtype, but failed to do so; this was partially remedied by {{RFC6672}}.
 This document simply extends this existing behavior to DELEG RRtype as well, and makes this special case explicit.

 When a DELEG RRset exists in a zone, DELEG-aware resolvers ignore the NS RRset for that zone.
 This means that the DELEG-aware resolver ignores the NS RRset in the zone's parent as well as any cached NS RRset that the resolver might have gotten by looking in the apex of the zone.

-DELEG and NS RRtypes can be used differently at each delegation level, and DELEG-aware resolvers MUST be able to follow chains of delegations which combines both types in arbitrary ways.
+Each delegation level can have a mixture of DELEG and NS RRtypes, and DELEG-aware resolvers MUST be able to follow chains of delegations which combines both types in arbitrary ways.

 An example of a valid delegation tree: